Wednesday, 21 September 2011

 I feel that if they had used one of his self-written songs such as 'Crash' and he had been able to input his own ideas to portray what he was feeling when he wrote the song, the single and album would have gone straight to Number One and his tour would have sold out and extra dates would have had to be put in place because of high demand.

-as shortly dropped by his record label for not being unsuccessful enough.
+Unfortunately, because of this Shayne was shortly dropped by his record label for not being unsuccessful enough.
 However, I feel as if they wanted a reason to drop him, but it wasn't long- around 2 weeks- before he was picked up to the top by 'Simply Delicious' and taken to expand his target audience to the West End by playing Staycee Jaxx in the 80's musical 'Rock of Ages'.

 Example of an artist who uses product placement in music videos to make more money;